ngs/middleman-ogp/README.md

 Middleman-OGP
 =============

-`middleman-opg` is an extension for the [Middleman] static site generator that adds OpenGraph Protocol support.
+`middleman-ogp` is an extension for the [Middleman] static site generator that adds OpenGraph Protocol support.

 Configuration